 Did you ever notice the difference in the softness of non-organic and organic clothes?

-The non-organic cotton is, in most cases picked by machine due to high demand.
+Non-organic cotton is, in most cases, picked by machine due to high demand.
 In this process, the fibres break

 easily and are not pure anymore.
-Also, the herbicide is used during the harvest to kill the weeds which da the cotton.
+Also, the herbicide is used during the harvest to kill the weeds that da the cotton.

-The result of using organic cotton is a softer and longer-lasting product than items made out of the chemically treated and damaged cotton.
+Organic cotton is a softer and longer-lasting product than items made out of chemically treated and damaged cotton.

 Why is babies’ skin so sensitive?

 Our babies’ skin is more sensitive than adult skin.
-Babies’ epidermis layer, (the upper layer, which protects us from the outside world), is built from tiny cells, and 3 times thinner compared to adult skin.
+This is because babies’ epidermis layer (the upper layer, which protects us from the outside world) is built from tiny cells and three times thinner than adult skin.
 It becomes easy irritated, and substances will penetrate deeper into babies’ skin than into the surface of an adult.

-Babies are not able to tolerate chemicals very well, therefore leftover chemicals in clothing can easily irritate babies’ skin and can cause allergic reactions.
+Babies cannot tolerate chemicals very well; therefore, leftover chemicals in clothing can easily irritate babies’ skin and cause allergic reactions.